emiljapelt/SharpTemplar/README.md

 </html>
 ```

-The loop element is used via the While() method, which takes a condition and some change.
+The Loop element is used via the While method, which takes a condition and a change.
 Just like the Conditional, Exit is used to get out of the loop.
-Elements added to the loop, while be rendered as many times as the loop runs.
+Elements added to the loop, will be rendered as many times as the loop runs.

 For example:
 ```